 Disaggregation of Revenue

 The Company charges advertising expenses to selling, marketing and research as incurred.
-Advertising expenses were $15 and $83 for the three months ended September 30, 2018 and 2017, respectively, and $269 and $395 for the nine months ended September 30, 2018 and 2017, respectively.
+Advertising expenses were $236 and $150 for the three months ended March 31, 2019 and 2018, respectively.

 Research and Development